Lexical Structure

 Namespace Resolution

-- Built-in functional method (e.g.,
+- Built-in method (e.g.,

-sort,filter,map) - User-defined function
+sort,filter,map) - A function you defined

 $PATH